conradtondryk/wave-code-generator/README.md

 # Wave Code Generator

-A blazingly fast Rust library and CLI tool for generating printable HTML pages with Spotify wave codes arranged in a clean, customizable grid layout.
+A blazingly fast Rust library and CLI tool for generating printable HTML pages with Spotify wave codes arranged in a clean 4-column grid layout.

 ## Features

 - 🚀 **Fast**: Written in Rust for maximum performance
-- 🎨 **Customizable**: Configurable grid layouts (1-12 columns), image sizes, and styling
 - 🖨️ **Print-optimized**: Clean CSS with no margins or borders for perfect printing
 - 📱 **Responsive**: Works great on desktop and mobile
 - 🔧 **CLI & Library**: Use as a command-line tool or integrate into your Rust projects
-- 📄 **Multiple input formats**: Support for direct input, text files, and JSON files
+- 📄 **Simple**: Uses plaintext input files (one track ID per line)
+- 📁 **Organized**: Input files go in `input/` folder, output HTML files go in `output/` folder

 ## Installation